jenciso22/server_universidad/README.md

 ### `Configure the DB.JS file`

   - As user you need to configure the file db.js with your information related to the data of your local database.
+  - Before this point you need to install the database on your local.

 ### `nodemon serve/serve`